Fall 2026 Nature & Survival Series (WOMEN ONLY) | Four Sundays, Starts Sept 13

 Make new friends, hike in new local habitats, and learn new skills!

 In this apprenticeship style series, join Firecraft Northwest Instructors for a deep dive into nature awareness and survival skills.
-Our cohort will meet once a month on Saturdays for four sessions September through December.
+Our cohort will meet once a month on Sundays for four sessions September through December.

 Here is the outline for what we’ll focus on.
 Please note that some locations or content is subject to change due to permits, weather and seasonal influences, participants, and location availability.

-September 6 | Burfoot Co Park | 9:30 - 4:00
+September 13 | Burfoot Co Park | 9:30 - 4:00

 • Intro